District Board Procedures

 club is to appoint a convention chairman and committee.
 The next job is

-to identify the venue and make a proposal to the following district board of
+to identify the venue and make a proposal to the following district board meetings

 registration fees for attendees.
 These details should be in the reports to

-the district board of trustees beginning from around eighteen months prior to the
+the district board beginning from around eighteen months prior to the

 |D. Timing for a District